 If that wasn’t bad enough, the same leak that can cause your home to grow mold might also damage your home’s foundation.
 When the ground beneath your home becomes saturated with water, it is no longer able to sustain the weight of your home.
 As such, its foundation will begin to warp and crack, leading to problems in the rest of your home.

 Back-Ups Are Costly And Gross

-When your sewer line is no longer operating properly, your sewage must find someplace to go.
+When your sewer line is no longer operating correctly, your sewage must find someplace to go.
 Often, that place is right back where it came from.
-No one wants to deal with a sewage back up.
+No one wants to deal with a sewage backup.
 Not only are they costly to clean up, but they’ll also still require more work to fix once they happen.